genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/00_training-intro.md

 # Genesis developer training
 ![](/img/dev-training-book-cover.png)

-## What you'll learn​
+## What you'll learn

-This is hands-on developer training where we're going to follow the creation ​of an application from start to finish.
+This is hands-on developer training where we're going to follow the creation of an application from start to finish.
 By completion, you will be an effective developer on the Genesis low-code platform.

 ## Prerequisites and assumptions

 - You know how to code, ideally familiar with the **Java ecosystem** and **Kotlin** language.
-Even better if you know some​ **TypeScript** and some basic Linux commands.​
+Even better if you know some **TypeScript** and some basic Linux commands.
 - You have taken the Foundation course.
 - You are familiar with basic capital markets concepts such as [orders, trades](https://www.investopedia.com/terms/o/order.asp) and [position](https://www.investopedia.com/terms/p/position.asp).